Would You Like to Submit an Article to Hearing Life?

 - If the article is accepted for publication, you will be notified.
 A publication date is rarely given at that time.
 We ask for your patience.
 Once an article is accepted, it can often take a year or more to be published, especially if it is not time sensitive.
 With only six issues per year and limited space after regular columns and advertisements, the wait to be published can be lengthy.
 Please don’t let this discourage you from writing an article.
 You are welcome to contact the editor at any time to find out the status of your article.

 We edit all articles for space, clarity and other considerations.
 However, we will not alter the author’s intended meaning or impact.
+We do not pay our authors, although we are grateful for your valuable contributions.
+We send five copies of the magazine to authors and if you need a digital link, you can request that from the editor.

 If you have further questions or would like to discuss a story idea, contact us at firstname.lastname@example.org.